frangelbarrera/StyxLoaderX-Injection-Research/README.md

 ## Overview

-**StyxLoaderX** is a sophisticated, modular framework designed for advanced Endpoint Detection and Response (EDR) evasion on Windows x64 systems.
-This project demonstrates cutting-edge techniques in cybersecurity research, including dynamic syscall mapping, AES-256 encryption, process hollowing, and sandbox detection.
-With an **85% evasion rate** against tools like Sysmon, it showcases expertise in low-level Windows internals and anti-forensic methods.
+**StyxLoaderX** is a modular research framework for studying Endpoint Detection and Response (EDR) evasion techniques on Windows x64 systems.
+This project documents techniques relevant to defensive analysis, including dynamic syscall mapping, AES-256 encryption, process hollowing, and sandbox detection.
+The goal is to help defenders understand attacker methodologies in order to build better detections.

 **Key Highlights:**
 - **Modular Architecture:** Easily extensible with interchangeable evasion modules.